 Not only is the miso paste for Miso Nikomi Udon special, but the udon noodles themselves are also not your everyday kind.
 They are typically much firmer, lending the dish an intriguing texture.

-The standard toppings of Miso Nikomi Udon include leek, Kamaboko fish cakes, and a raw egg.
-But don’t worry if you don’t want to eat a raw egg since, through the heat of the soup, the egg will cook and it will give a delicious texture and flavor to the dish.
+The standard toppings of Miso Nikomi Udon include leek, kamaboko fish cakes, and a raw egg.
+But don’t worry if you don’t want to eat a raw egg because the heat of the soup cooks the egg and gives a delicious texture and flavor to the dish.

 Besides the eggs, other toppings such as deep-fried tofu, Shiitake mushrooms, Nagoya Cochin chicken, or other meat can also be chosen.